Aazih/aamiranauthor_web/docs/blog/posts/4monthsand5dayslate.md

 And before I can do *that* I feel like I should put into words how I feel we, as a Muslim community, should, in general, deal with differences of opinion on what Islam is.

-I did that, in a blog post [here](InnerFaithDialogue.md) and it took longer to write than I expected.
+I did that, in a blog post [on this page](InnerFaithDialogue.md) and it took longer to write than I expected.
 The core takeaway for me is that differences are inevitable and we need to be talk about them with mutual respect.
 I'm hoping it's in that spirit that the novel is received.

 ## What's next?